 Here are some key takeaways from the announcement:

-a) The lifting of the ban will be effective November 8th, 2021.
-Passengers who are travelling need to be fully vaccinated and carry their vaccination certificates.
-Unvaccinated travelers need to take a test a day before departure and produce that certificate if they want to travel.
+a) The lifting of US travel the ban will be effective November 8th, 2021.
+Passengers who are traveling need to be fully vaccinated and carry their vaccination certificates.
+Unvaccinated travelers need to take a test a day before departure and produce that certificate if they want to travel

 c) Children under 18 are exempted from showing a vaccine certificate and need to show a pre-departure Covid test.
-If travelling with fully vaccinated adults, an unvaccinated child should take a test 3 days before departure.
-If an unvaccinated child is travelling with unvaccinated adults, they need to take a test one day before their travel.
+If traveling with fully vaccinated adults, an unvaccinated child should take a test 3 days before departure.
+If an unvaccinated child is traveling with unvaccinated adults, they need to take a test one day before their travel.

 d) There are a few categories of persons exempted from the vaccination requirement: